-NOT to be ageist here, but let’s be honest–our parents’ generation is good at so many things, but Instagram photos ain’t one of ’em. ?
+NOT to be ageist here, but let’s be honest–our parents’ generation is good at so many things, but Instagram-worthy photos ain’t one of ’em.
 I find the best photos tend to be taken by someone who is around our age or a little younger, because they tend to care more about what their photos look like, and therefore, are more skilled than other generations.

 OR–the other tip–look around and see if you can spot someone with a professional-looking camera.
 This doesn’t always work.
 Many people own expensive cameras that they don’t know how to use, but it’s worth a shot!
 Usually though, if someone has a professional camera, they know how to take a decent photo!